 - PRRAC (via Klein Hornig LLP) Comment Letter (October 2019)

 - PRRAC & Other Environmental Justice, Health, & Fair Housing Organizations and Practitioners Comment Letter (October 2019)

 - “Disparate Impact and an Antisubordination Approach to Civil Rights and Urban Policy” by Justin Steil (May-August 2019 P&R Issue)

 - PRESS RELEASE: PRRAC Condemns HUD’s New Assault on the Fair Housing Act (August 2019)

 - Notice of Proposed Rulemaking Regarding the Discriminatory Effects Standard (July 2019)

 - HUD’s Proposed Discriminatory Effects Standard Rule and Comments (2018)

 - “Honoring the Promise” by Former HUD Secretary Shaun Donovan (January-March 2018 P&R Issue)

 - Exec.
 Order 13777 Fair Housing Comment Letter Submitted by PRRAC and Coalition Partners (2017)

-- Directs each federal agencies to form a “Regulatory Reform Task Force” and identify regulations to modify or rescind.
+- Directs each federal agency to form a “Regulatory Reform Task Force” and identify regulations to modify or rescind.
 In response to HUD’s Federal Register notice.